Best GLP1

 Updated May 2026 · Pricing and provider details can change; always confirm final cost before checkout.

-Quick answer: what is the cheapest tirzepatide option?
+What is the cheapest tirzepatide option?

 The cheapest legitimate route depends on coverage and dose.
 If commercial insurance covers Zepbound, the savings card may bring eligible patients as low as $25.
 Without insurance, LillyDirect self-pay Zepbound starts at $299/month for the 2.5 mg dose, while some telehealth programs may offer compounded tirzepatide at lower or comparable cash-pay prices where legally available.
+The best low-cost choice is usually the one that combines transparent monthly pricing, licensed prescribing, clear pharmacy information, and support after your first dose.

 Cheapest with Insurance as low as $25